trickstercache/trickstercache.org/content/en/docs/Origins/tls.md

 You may use the same TLS certificate and key for multiple backends, depending upon how your Trickster configurations are laid out.
 Any certificates configured by Trickster must match the hostname header of the inbound http request (exactly, or by wildcard interpolation), or clients will likely reject the certificate for security issues.

-## Client Configs - used when proxying to an origin
+## Client Configs when proxying to an origin

 Each backend's TLS configuration can also configure the https client used for making requests against the origin as demonstrated above.